 Traveling to the Florida Keys is a breeze for people going it alone.
 The laid-back atmosphere means you can pack mere flip-flops, a swimsuit, shorts, and a T-shirt and be on your way.

 You can also hit several islands on your Keys vacation by island-hopping to Key West, checking out the attractions in Islamorada, and visiting Key Largo.
 You can fill the agenda with some of the best of each island, like deep-sea fishing, snorkeling, or shopping at the local art galleries.
-Of course, the beach is the main draw and there is no shortage of ocean, sand, and seashells.
+Of course, the area's remarkable beaches are the main draws; there is no shortage of ocean, sand, and seashells.

 While the Outer Banks of North Carolina is a popular family vacation destination packed with exciting things to do, it is also a delightful and safe place to visit for solo travelers.
 With more than 100 miles of coastline along the Atlantic Ocean, the barrier islands are full of small villages and plenty of beautiful beaches where you can relax and enjoy the time on your own.

 You might be traveling alone, but once you arrive at Door County, Wisconsin, you'll feel as if you've known the locals your whole life.
 The warm, Midwestern peninsula of Door County is a natural paradise that welcomes solo travelers and offers them enough attractions to keep them very busy.